wwang40/BreweryExplorer/README.md

-A data dashboard of the brewery API OpenBreweryDB
+git A data dashboard of the brewery API OpenBreweryDB